tonethar/IGME-330-Spring-2019/projects/project-1-DRAFT.md

 <a id="impact"></a>

 ### G. Impact
-  - Does the app work as intended and do something useful?
   - Does the app functionality and programming go beyond what we did in class?
   - Is this project "portfolio quality" that you would not hesitate to show a potential employer?
   - Be sure that the app functions as expected when posted to `banjo.rit.edu` - for example, be sure that there are not any security issues caused by using `http` instead of `https` in links to libraries and so on

 <a id="III"></a>

 ## III.
-Milestones
-  - Project proposal with working prototype - see myCourses for due date/time:
-    - a 2 or 3 paragraph description of the project and what web services you are using should be in the comments field of the dropbox
-    - the working prototype must be utilizing your MVC or MVVM framework, and have at least one of your web services functioning
-    - one submission per team please.
-Make sure both team members' names are included.
-  - Final project deliverable - see myCourses for due date/time.
-One submission per team please.
-Again, make sure both team members' names are included.

-<a id="IV"></a>

-## IV.
 Documentation
-  - As with Project 2, include a file where you document your process, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
-Finally, give yourself a grade for the project that you feel fairly represents what its worth
+  - Include a file where you document your process, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
+Finally, you must give yourself an overall grade for the project that you feel fairly represents what its worth
   - If you worked in a team, explain what each team member did.
 Remember, everyone is responsible for contributing throughout the project, not just to one aspect

-<a id="V"></a>
+<a id="IV"></a>

-## V. Grading
+## IV.
+Grading
   - *Both* partners must contribute *both* JavaScript code AND HTML/CSS to the project.
 This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
 Both team members shall be "Artist/Coders" (doing both) for this project.

 Your project will be graded on the following criteria: